nashville-software-school/aws-deployment-instructions/README.md

 export default data;
 ```

 **Congratulations!
-You application is now configured for development and production deployment.**
+You application is now configured for development and deployment.**

 ### Initializing Elastic Beanstalk
 From your application's home directory, run ```eb init```.
 This sets default values for Elastic Beanstalk